-You may have some questions about the servicing and up keep of your new lease vehicle.
-Check out this guide and gain some understanding about what your responsibilities are when it comes to your new car or van...
+You may have some questions about the servicing and upkeep of your new lease vehicle.
+Check out this guide and gain some understanding of what your responsibilities are when it comes to your new car or van.

 When you take up a leasing contract, you are responsible for keeping it in good condition; whether you decide to take out a maintenance contract or not.
 This includes servicing your vehicle and ensuring the MOT is kept up to date.
 We’ve highlighted some helpful information like what a service is, how often you will need to service the vehicle and what exactly gets checked in a service.

-The aim of a car service or van service is to go over parts (that are likely to wear down over time and use) and replace any that are not up to standard.
-Faulty items in the car can reduce the performance, efficiency, reliability or safety of the vehicle itself so it is important that these parts are found and replaced as soon as possible.
+A car service or van service aims to go over parts (that are likely to wear down over time and use) and replace any that are not up to standard.
+Faulty items in the car can reduce the performance, efficiency, reliability or safety of the vehicle itself so these parts must be found and replaced as soon as possible.

 An MOT (or Ministry of Transport) test evaluates your vehicle to make sure it meets road safety and environmental standards.
-The first MOT for vehicle is due on the third anniversary of its registration and then that date every year after.
-Majority of case, people will have to organise an MOT when it comes to leasing unless you have decided to choose a two year contract which means you will be exempt.
+The first MOT for a vehicle is due on the third anniversary of its registration and then that date every year after.
+Majority of cases, people will have to organise an MOT when it comes to leasing unless they have decided to choose a two-year contract which means they will be exempt.

 An MOT lasts for a year and the date it runs out will be printed on the MOT certificate and you can get an MOT up to a month (minus a day) before it runs out to keep the same renewal date.
 Another thing to note is that the legal maximum fee that MOT test stations can charge for a car is £54.85 and you do not pay VAT on the fee as well.

 On average, we recommend you conduct a service every 12 months or every 12,000 miles but it can depend on the vehicle and the manufacturer’s service schedule.
 We’ve provided the links to the appropriate manufacturer pages for servicing.
 Select your manufacturer below: